The Compliance Ledger

 /cycles— all cycles, past and present. - Cycle detail —

-/cycles/<cycle-id>— every entry in the cycle, grouped by DRL category, with state and owner visible at a glance. - Entry detail —
+/cycles/<cycle-id>— every entry in the cycle, grouped by category, with state and owner visible at a glance. - Entry detail —

 /ledger/<cycle-id>/entries/<entry-id>— upload evidence, change state, assign an owner, sign off, or mark N/A.